ozcanonur/visa-sponsorship-checker/README.md

-A Google Chrom extension.
+A Google Chrome extension.
 When on Linkedin jobs page, checks each post every 500ms and highlights if the company can sponsor a visa.